Spring Garden Revival

 Understanding Thatch Buildup in Cary’s Heavy Clay Soils

-• Water ponding on the surface after rain
+• Water ponding after light rain

 • Thinning turf despite fertilization